ibm-cloud-docs/vpc/file_storage_vpc_create.md

 {: screen}

 For more information about the command options, see [`ibmcloud is share-mount-target-create`](/docs/vpc?topic=vpc-vpc-reference#share-mount-target-create).

+You can create several mount targets for an existing file share if the share is to be used by resources in multiple VPCs.
+You can create one mount target per VPC for the file share.
+When you create multiple mount targets for the same file share, their encryption in transit value must match.

 ### Creating a file share with a mount target from the CLI
 {: #fs-create-share-target-cli}